PostHog/posthog.com/contents/blog/new-pricing.md

 * This is possible because we've introduced a new event processing option that enables you to capture events without person data, what we call _person profiles_.

-* Events _without_ person profiles cost less for us to ingest and query.
+* Events without person profiles cost less for us to ingest and query.
 We're passing this saving onto you by introducing cheaper base event pricing and a new person profiles event option, which is charged separately.

 * Events with person profiles enabled cost the same as our old event pricing.
-Existing customers will see a new line item labeled "Person profiles" on their invoice, but pricing has not gone up.
+If you're an existing customer, you'll see a new person profiles line item on your invoice, but your pricing has not increased.

 * You decide when you capture person profile on an event.
 By default, events are captured with person profiles, but you can change this with a configuration option.